Driisa/business_tracker/Company_reputation_tracker_v2.2_test/README.md

 Setting Up GitHub Actions
 Fork or push this repository to GitHub
-Add your NewsAPI key as a repository secret:
+Add your API keys as repository secrets:
-Go to your repository → Settings → Secrets and variables → Actions Add a new repository secret named NEWSAPI_KEY with your API key The workflow will:
+Go to your repository → Settings → Secrets and variables → Actions Add new repository secrets named NEWSAPI_KEY and GEMINI_API_KEY with your API keys The workflow will:

 Run automatically every day at 6:00 AM UTC